ros2/design/articles/ros2_dds_security.md

 The SPI architecture allows for a number of potential authentication schemes, but ROS 2 uses the builtin authentication plugin (called "DDS:Auth:PKI-DH", see section 9.3 of the [DDS-Security spec][dds_security]), which uses the proven Public Key Infrastructure (PKI).
 It requires a public and private key per domain participant, as well as an x.509 certificate that binds the participant's public key to a specific name.
 Each x.509 certificate must be signed by (or have a signature chain to) a specific Certificate Authority (CA) that the plugin is configured to trust.

+The rationale for using the builtin plugin as opposed to anything else is twofold:

+1. It's the only approach described in detail by the spec.
+2. It's mandatory for all compliant DDS implementations to interoperably support it (see section 2.3 of the [DDS-Security spec][dds_security]), which makes the ROS 2 security features work across vendors with minimal effort.

 ## Access control